Cloth diapering is easy!

 Cloth diaper will have the feeling of wetness.
 It is normal and benefit baby for early potty training.
 Some babies in their 2 to 3 years old are still using diapers because disposable can keep baby bottom dry, you cannot feel the wetness even if the diaper is wet.

 Cloth diapers are less expensive and fewer chemicals are touching your baby's skin.
 Plus, environmentally friendly.

 Ready to go with cloth diapers, how many you need?

-KaWaii Baby diaper and cover are made of TPU fabric, which is a heat laminated process to make the diaper waterproof.
-The TPU is not a chemical solvent process, it is biodegradable, eco friendly is our goal.
+KaWaii Baby diaper and cover are made of TPU fabric.
+TPU is heat laminated process instead of chemical bonded.
+Biodegradable, environmental friendly and save our landfill.
 It can not withstand the heat or hot water.
 The colder the water the softer your diapers will be.

 It is a myth that high heat helps seal the TPU.
 It doesn't work and it will void your warranty.
 DO NOT dry your outer shell or diaper cover in high heat, when the fabric is stretched you can see little cracks in the laminate.

 How do I wash and dry the diapers?

 Cloth diapers are the only items that need to be separated from your regular laundry because harsh detergents can cause diaper rash.
 Any type of baby detergent that doesn't contain brightener or fragrances is safe to use on our diapers.
 Avoid antistatic products or fabric softeners, which often have fragrances that can irritate your baby's delicate skin.

 When washing diapers, you will reply mostly on the water and the agitation to clean them.
 This means that for water, more is better especially for poopy diapers.
 You may also wash your diapers on a larger load capacity or choose extra rinses.